social change☑️

 LOC characteristics

--high internal LOC are more able to resist pressures to conform or obey, as people who take personal responsibility for their actions and experiences tend to base their decisions on their own beliefs rather than depending on the standards of others. high internal LOC are more self-confident, achievement-orientated, and have higher intelligence (traits that lead to greater resistance to social influence/ traits of a leader, who have less need for social approval than followers)
+-high internals are more able to resist pressures to conform or obey, as people who take personal responsibility for their actions and experiences tend to base their decisions on their own beliefs rather than depending on the standards of others. more self-confident and achievement-orientated, with less need for social approval

 7